YousfiHamza/YousfiHamza/README.md

 ---

-## 🚀 What I Do

-I bring ideas to life by crafting intuitive, high-performance web applications.
-My work is driven by a passion for creating user-centric digital experiences that are both scalable and efficient.

-- **Frontend Development:** Next.js, React, Redux, Tailwind CSS, Storybook
-- **Backend Development:** Node.js, Express.js, Nest.js, TypeORM, Prisma, REST, GraphQL
-- **Database Management:** MongoDB, MySQL
-- **DevOps & Tools:** GitHub, GitLab, Vercel, Netlify, AWS, Docker

-I'm a team player and I also have a solid foundation in **Agile methodologies** (SCRUM) and a knack for problem-solving, creativity, and adaptability.

----

 ## 💼 Companies I've Worked With

 I've had the privilege to collaborate directly or indirectly with some amazing companies over the years.
 Here are a few of them: